Non-Bayesian Parametric Missing-Mass Estimation: Missing-Mass Constrained Cram r-Rao (mmCCRB) Bound

 \section{Missing-Mass Constrained Cram$\acute{\text{e}}$r-Rao (mmCCRB) Bound}

 In this section, a CCRB-type lower bound is derived.
 In Subsection \ref{L_unbias_sec} we develop the uniform and local unbiasedness in the Lehmann sense under the missing-mass squared-error cost function and under the probability-space parametric constraints.
 In Subsection \ref{CRB_section}, we derive the proposed bound, which is a lower bound on the mmMSE and is a function of the Lehmann bias of the estimators.
-For the sake of generality, the unbiasedness and the mmCCRB are first derived for a general observation-model distribution $p(\xvec;\thetavec)$.
+For the sake of generality, the unbiasedness and the mmCCRB are first derived for a general observation-model distribution, $p(\xvec;\thetavec)$.
 Thus, the missing-mass unbiasedness in Subsection \ref{L_unbias_sec} and the mmCCRB in Subsection \ref{CRB_section} can be used for various variations of the missing-mass estimation problem, such as estimating an unknown Markov chain from its sample \cite{berend2013concentration,hao2018learning,skorski2020missing}.
-Then, in Subsection \ref{explicit}, we develop the closed-form mmCCRB for the classical i.i.d model, given in \eqref{zero}.
+Then, in Subsection \ref{explicit}, we develop the closed-form mmCCRB for the classical i.i.d. model, given in \eqref{zero}, as well as the mmCCRB for missing-mass unbiased estimators.
 Finally, in Subsection \ref{special_cases_subsection} we present some special cases of the mmCCRB.